Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

    * *isNew*: Is *true* if the device is added, *false* if it is removed.

    There are three different possibilities for the listener to be called.
-   Firstly, the listener is called with all currently available devices in the IP connection (with *isNew* set to *true*).
+   Firstly, the listener is called with all currently connected devices (with *isNew* set to *true*).
+This is triggered by the call to :java:func:`enumerate <IPConnection::enumerate>`.
 Secondly, the listener is called if a new Brick is plugged in via USB (with *isNew* set to *true*) and lastly it is called if a Brick is unplugged (with *isNew* set to *false*).